 Chordoma patients and family members interested in knowing whether they have the SNP associated with developing chordoma can find out through the DNA analysis service offered by genetic testing company 23andMe.

 23andMe offers a mail-order kit for genome-wide SNP testing, which will detect the SNP associated with chordoma.
 Through a partnership with the Chordoma Foundation, 23andMe is offering free SNP testing to 50 chordoma patients as part of an ongoing study of sarcoma patients.
-Chordoma patients can request a free kit here.
+(1/1/2014 – There are no more codes for discounted kits available at this time.
+Please visit 23andMe to order a kit).

 23andMe wants to put the power to make a change in the hands of the patient community.
 By combining genetic data with survey responses about people’s health and experiences, 23andMe hopes to discover new genetic markers for diseases, understand why some people respond to treatment more readily than others, and explore gene-environment interactions.
 Join this web-based initiative to advance sarcoma research – submit a saliva sample for DNA and complete online surveys about your sarcoma diagnosis, symptoms, and treatment.
 There is no cost to participate, and all research steps can be done from home, requiring no travel, visits to a clinic, or invasive procedures.
 All genetic and non-genetic samples are de-identified for research purposes.
 As a benefit to participation, you will receive free access to 23andMe’s full Personal Genome Service®, including genetic health and ancestry information.